Banno/packer-post-processor-vsphere-ova/README.md

 Add the following, filled out correctly to your post-processors and you should end up with a new template registered on your cluster.

 1. Uploads and registers the virtual maching using 'ovftool' in the 'Templates' folder
-1. Marks the cloned virtual machine as a template.
+1. Marks the uploaded virtual machine as a template.
 1. Export an OVA file in ./ova/[builder_type].

 Add to your packer json file: